arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 It's best to identify in advance which requirements you would consider eliminating or relaxing for two reasons.
 First, you can make a more well-reasoned decision before the pressure of a congestion crisis occurs.
 Second, if you preplan which requirements your team can scrap, you can structure your product architecture to make it easy to discard them—you loosely couple them to the rest of the system, so you can cut them loose quickly. _[Note: Identify in Advance Which Requirements You Would Consider Eliminating or Relaxing](/zettel/identify-in-advance-which-requirements-you-would-consider-eliminating-or-relaxing)_.

 When [WIP](zettel/work-in-process-wip) becomes high, you can relax the targets for a unit cost at production, allowing for higher defects.
 This strategy will free up development resources to work on other tasks, but it will also increase the product's variance, increasing the costs associated with fixing those defects. _[Note: Control WIP by Relaxing the Targets for a Unit Cost at Production](/zettel/control-wip-by-relaxing-the-targets-for-a-unit-cost-at-production)_.

+#### W9: The Principle of Resource Pulling: Quickly apply extra resources to an emerging queue.

+To make supply-focused approaches effective, you must minimize the time between the onset of [congestion](/zettel/high-states-congested-queues) and the application of added resources because [queues grow faster than can shrink](/zettel/at-high-utilization-levels-queues-grow-much-faster-than-they-can-shrink), and these approaches have longer response times. _[Note: Quickly Apply Extra Resources to an Emerging Queue](/zettel/quickly-apply-extra-resources-to-an-emerging-queue)_.

+TODO - add "how much extra resource to we have to apply to an emerging queue?"

 ### 7. Controlling Flow Under Uncertainty